-Van driver fatally hits woman in office parking lot
+Woman hit, killed by van in office parking lot

 SAN DIEGO — A 50-year-old woman was struck by a vehicle and killed Friday while she was walking in the parking lot of a Carmel Valley office building.